mvysny/photocloud-frame-slideshow/docs/faq.md

 0x6a45d74:0x00000000)
 ```

+You can get the same exception in the Weather widget: "Err SSLHandshakeException Handshake Failed".
+This exception started to manifest in roughly July 2023.
+The reason is that OpenWeatherMap
+(the source of weather site for PhotoCloud) recently dropped support for TLS1.1, however your
+TV/Android device most probably runs older Android version which doesn’t support TLS1.2.

+There's nothing we can do.
+You have to upgrade Android to newer, or buy a new device.
+You can for example buy an Android TV box which are running newer Android.

+Also see the [Discussion Thread](https://groups.google.com/g/photocloud-frame/c/ERYc2cXnx2I) for more details.

 ## Getting JSchException: failed to send channel request’

 This happens when you try to access SSH (secure shell, a secure way to send commands to remote machine) which has SFTP disabled.